-Her research focuses on the analysis of poising mechanisms which balance the ATP/NAD(P)H ratio, maintain redox homeostasis, and therefore counteract the generation of reactive oxygen species in plant cells.
-She is especially interested in isoform-specific functions of mitochondrial alternative oxidases (AOX), and malate dehydrogenases (MDHs).
+Jennifer comes to La Trobe from Germany, where she completed her PhD in Plant Physiology in 2014 at Osnabruek University.
+Her research focuses on the analysis of poising mechanisms which balance the ATP/NAD(P)H ratio, maintain redox homeostasis and therefor counteract the generation of reactive oxygen species in plant cells.
+She is especially interested in isoform-specific functions of mitochondrial alternative oxidases (AOX) and malate dehydrogenases (MDHs).

 Changyu (Joe) Yi

-Changyu completed his Masters degree in horticulture in China where he studied the effects of CO2 enrichment on salt tolerance in tomato.
+Joe completed his Masters degree in horticulture in China where he studied the effects of CO2 enrichment on salt tolerance in tomato.
 For his work, Changyu received the 2014 Zhejiang University Meritorious Student Award, Outstanding Graduate Student.
-He is currently working on uncovering the detailed molecular characterisation of individual members of the AOX (alternative oxidase) family and identify adaptive traits to low phosphorus availability in 200+ Arabidopsis accessions.
+He is currently working on uncovering the detailed molecular characterisation of individual members of the AOX (alternative oxidase) family and identifying adaptive traits to low phosphorus availability in 200+ Arabidopsis accessions.